ArtRegistryConsortium/arc-creator-core-solidity/README.md

 - **Nonce too high**: If you get a nonce error, reset your account in MetaMask or use a different account
 - **Verification fails**: Double-check your Etherscan API key and make sure the contract was deployed successfully
 - **Gas price too low**: If transactions are not being mined, try increasing the gas price in `hardhat.config.ts`
+- **Contract size exceeded**: If you encounter "code size exceeded" errors:
+  - Verify optimizer settings in `hardhat.config.ts` (set `runs: 1` and `viaIR: true`)
+  - See the [Contract Size Considerations](#-contract-size-considerations) section for more strategies
+  - Consider splitting functionality into multiple contracts or libraries

 ### Testnet Deployment Guide